AUTHOR The Ecoventura Team

 “It has been said the jewel in the crown of the Galapagos is Fernandina Island.
 It is the westernmost island of the group, and the island I was most looking forward to visiting.
 There was a steady breeze that morning late in June, 1975, when our 52-foot ketch the Alsanal Too rounded the north-western tip of Isabela under full sail.
 We had just crossed the equator and I caught sight of Fernandina for the first time.”

-“It is gratifying to know that I will soon be back in the islands as a naturalist and guest lecturer with Ecoventura.
+“It is gratifying to know that I will one day soon be back in the islands as a naturalist and guest lecturer with Ecoventura.
 It is such a joy to share my research with fellow travelers, in the water whilst snorkelling and during discussions over dinner and evening recaps, so please come and join me aboard”.